What is the Market Value of Your Football Team?

 🔍Comparing market value vs final standings among the 20 #PremierLeague clubs💹 Chelsea faces the biggest disparity😓 Not a great story for Southampton either😞

 At the other end of the scale, Fulham certainly punched above their weight at Craven Cottage.
-Promoted to the Premier League for 2022/23, they currently have the lowest valued team but managed a 10th place finish last season.
+Marco Silva's men finished 11th in the Premier League and have the 17th most valuable club - a positive difference of six places.

 Market Value Mirroring League Position: The Unique Case of Four Clubs - Manchester City, Arsenal, Wolves, Nottingham Forest